esciencecenter-digital-skills/research-software-support/modules/licenses/index.md

 category: Reusability
 order: 25
 author: eScience Center
-description: What are software licenses, copyright and open-source, how are they related and why is it important to think about?
+abstract: What are software licenses, copyright and open-source, how are they related and why is it important to think about?
 thumbnail: "thumbnail-licenses.jpg"
 visibility: visible
 ---